 Indeed.
-The AX10, an AX1500 router, proved to be a strong performer in my testing, rivaling the AX50 as well as other AX3000 routers.
+The AX10, an AX1500 router, proved to be a strong performer in my testing, rivaling the AX50 and other AX3000 routers to some extent.
 But with a price tag of just around $80, this router is one for the budget-minded.
 And that means it’s important to set the right expectation.

-So, here’s the lowdown: If you just need a dependable Wi-Fi 6 router to share a typical broadband connection in a small household, the TP-Link Archer AX10 fits the bill exceptionally well.
-Are you looking for even slightly more than that?
-Check out other more expensive options, instead.
+So, here’s the lowdown: If you need a dependable Wi-Fi 6 router to share a typical broadband connection in a small household and not much else, the TP-Link Archer AX10 fits the bill exceptionally well.

 The AX10 looks almost the same as its cousin, the AX50.
 From the front and the sides.
 You can’t tell the two apart until you notice the AX50’s little Intel logo on top.
 On the inside, though, the two can’t be any more different.

 No USB port, or 160 MHz channel support